PistonDevelopers/VisualRust/README.md

 ============

 To build this, you'll need the [Visual Studio SDK](http://msdn.microsoft.com/en-us/vstudio/vextend.aspx), otherwise you can't even open the project.
-You'll also need antlr4 installed and in your CLASSPATH, for the RustLexer project.
 Nuget will take care of the rest.